bvennam/cos-functions-pattern/README.md

     ibmcloud fn package bind /whisk.system/cos-experimental myCosPkg
     ```

+1. The service bind command requires your CloudFoundry API endpoint to be set.
+Let's set that now:
+    ```
+    ibmcloud target --cf
+    ```

 1. Bind your Cloud Object Storage credentials to your package binding:
     ```
     ibmcloud fn service bind cloud-object-storage myCosPkg
     ```

 ### Create Required Environment Variables and Deploy Cloud Functions
 To deploy the functions required in this application, we'll use the `ibm fn deploy` command.
-This command wil look for a `manifest.yaml` file defining a collection of packages, actions, triggers, and rules to be deployed.
+This command will look for a `manifest.yaml` file defining a collection of packages, actions, triggers, and rules to be deployed.
+1. Let's clone the application.
+    ```
+    git clone git@github.com:beemarie/cos-functions-pattern.git
+    ```

 1. Take a look at the `serverless/manifest.yaml file`.
 You should see manifest describing the various actions, triggers, packages, and sequences to be created.
 You will also notice that there are a number of environment variables you should set locally before running this manifest file.

 1. Choose a package name, trigger name, and rule name and then save the environment variables.